 Does this process make any sense?
 From the viewpoint of absolute accumulation, not really.
-Mergers do not add more machines, more utility or more abstract labour.
+Mergers do not add more machines, more utility, or more abstract labor.
 They simply reshuffle ownership.
 But from the viewpoint of differential accumulation, the process makes a great deal of sense.
-For dominant capital, 'too much' green-field investment is disastrous.
-Simply put, it means the inability to 'exclude' - the other side of which is glut, falling prices and, eventually, differential decumulation, including the possible disintegration of the existing grid of power, institutions and capabilities.
+For dominant capital, "too much" green-field investment is disastrous.
+Simply put, it means the inability to exclude-the other side of which is glut, falling prices, and, eventually, differential decumulation, including the possible disintegration of the existing grid of power, institutions, and capabilities.

 Clearly, it is much better to buy than to build.
-Buying helps dominant capital kill four birds with one stone: (1) it does not create any new capacity; (2) it expands control; (3) it helps earnings grow faster than the average - since, by definition, the average remains the same; and (4) it reduces risk by making the resulting units larger, more diversified and further intertwined with state organizations and processes.
+Buying helps dominant capital kill four birds with one stone: (1) it does not create any new capacity; (2) it expands control; (3) it helps earnings grow faster than the average-since, by definition, the average remains the same; and (4) it reduces risk by making the resulting units larger, more diversified, and further intertwined with state organizations and processes.

-This focus on merger helps explain the globalisation zeal of the past twenty years.
+This focus on merger helps explain the globalization zeal of the past twenty years.
 The chart shows four merger waves.
-Each of these waves occurred within a given 'corporate universe.'
-(1) The monopoly wave of the turn of the century occurred within individual industries; (2) the oligopoly wave of the 1920s occurred within sectors; (3) the conglomerate wave of the 1960s took place across the entire business sector; and (4) and the last wave of the 1980s and 1990s was, by and large, global.
+Each of these waves occurred within a given corporate universe.
+(1) The monopoly wave of the turn of the century occurred within individual industries; (2) the oligopoly wave of the 1920's occurred within sectors; (3) the conglomerate wave of the 1960's took place across the entire business sector; and (4) the last wave of the 1980's and 1990's was, by and large, global.

-This historical 'progression' is not without logic.
+This historical progression is not without logic.
 When expanding through merger, dominant capital eventually takes over everything worth owning in its original universe.
-And once it reaches that point, the only way to continue merging is to break this original envelope and go to the next one.
+And once it reaches that point, the only way to continue merging is to break this original envelope and expand into the next one.
 This logic explains the progression from the industry to the sector to the national border.
-And eventually, when the national scene becomes highly centralized, it explains why there is no choice but to 'go global.'
+And eventually, when the national scene becomes highly centralized, it explains why there is no choice but to "go global."

-From this perspective, 'neoliberal globalisation' - both as an ideology and as a practice - was a matter not of choice but of necessity, so to speak: without it, the fourth merger wave could not have happened.
-Furthermore, the driving force was not productive integration (although that could be a consequence), but power: roughly three quarter of all direct foreign investment in the 1990s occurred through corporate merger20 (we return to the issue of 'globalization' at the end of this section).
+From this perspective, neoliberal globalization-both as an ideology and as a practice-was a matter not of choice but of necessity: Without it, the fourth merger wave could not have happened.
+Furthermore, the driving force was not productive integration (although that could be a consequence), but power.
+According to U.N. data, roughly three-quarters of all direct foreign investment in the 1990's occurred through corporate merger (we return to the issue of globalization at the end of this section).
+25

-20 Note that, on its own, the act of foreign investment - whether portfolio or direct - consists of nothing more than the creation or alteration of ownership titles.
-The popular perception that 'direct' investment creates new productive capacity, in contrast to 'portfolio' investment, which is merely a paper transaction, is simply wrong.
-In fact, both are paper transactions
+Note that, on its own, the act of foreign investment-whether portfolio or direct-consists of nothing more than the creation or alteration of ownership titles.
+The popular perception that direct investment creates new productive capacity, in contrast to portfolio investment, which is merely a paper transaction, is simply wrong.
+In fact, both are paper transactions whose only difference is relative size: investments worth more than 10% of the target company's equity are commonly classified as direct, whereas those worth less are considered portfolio.

-It should be emphasized here that each 'breaking of the envelope' involves more than a mere change in ownership.
-Typically, it is accompanied by a comprehensive social transformation, including changes in ideology, policy, organization, institutions and, of course, the emergence of new opposition and the rekindling of count-struggles.
+It should be emphasized here that each "breaking of the envelope" involves more than a mere change in ownership.
+Typically, it is accompanied by a comprehensive social transformation, including changes in ideology, policy, organization, institutions and, of course, the emergence of new opposition and the rekindling of counterstruggles.
 Partly for such reasons, merger is not always possible.
 Figure 4 shows that each of the merger waves eventually collapsed.
-And this is where inflation - or 'external depth' - comes into the picture.
+And this is where inflation-or external depth-comes into the picture.